Q) What is the nominal voltage of a fully charged nickel-cadmium cell?

 NJ2X Notes:

-A nickel-cadmium cell is more commonly referred to as a, "NiCad battery".
+A nickel-cadmium cell is more commonly referred to as a "NiCad battery".
 A NiCad battery is a type of rechargeable battery using nickel oxide hydroxide and metallic cadmium as electrodes.
-NiCads have a relatively low internal resistance, they can supply high surge currents which makes them a good choice for portable radio transceivers.
+Nicads have a relatively low internal resistance, they can supply high surge currents which makes them a good choice for portable radio transceivers.